ebikdeli/bigfin/readme.md

 We have also used 'django-silk' and 'django-debug-toolbar' libraries (from Jazzband projects) to analyze and debug our project.
 These libraries are very useful and best to understand our code perfomance and structure.

+We are using 'django-axes' to secure login process.
+It could integrate with DRF.